-Backscatter networking technology can send data with very low power consumption.
-This feature makes it ideal for small networked devices.
-It will be particularly important in applications where an area is already saturated with wireless signals
+Backscatter-networking technology can send data with very low power consumption, targeting small networked devices.
+Backscatter networks operate by remodulating ambient wireless signals.
+Thus, it will be used in applications in which an area is saturated with wireless signals and there is a need for relatively simple IoT devices, such as sensors in smart homes and offices.

-Software-Defined Radio (SDR)
+Software-defined radio (SDR):